Kuala Lumpur Middle Ring Road 2

 Kuala Lumpur Middle Ring Road 2 (MRR2 or Kuala Lumpur Middle Ring Road 2 Scheme), Federal Route 28, is a ring road built by the Malaysian Public Works Department (JKR) to connect neighborhoods near the boundary of Federal Territory of Kuala Lumpur and Selangor.
-Altogether, the 65.0 km of the entire system consists of Federal Route 28, (from Sri Damansara Interchange to Sunway Interchange) and (from Sunway Interchange to Sri Petaling Interchange).
+Altogether, the 65.0 km of the entire system consists of Federal Route 28, E11 Damansara–Puchong Expressway (from Sri Damansara Interchange to Sunway Interchange) and E5 Shah Alam Expressway (from Sunway Interchange to Sri Petaling Interchange).
 However, the Kuala Lumpur Middle Ring Road 2 is generally referred to as Route 28 since Route 28 occupies about two-thirds of the system.

 Route background

 MRR2 Sri Petaling interchange with Sungai Besi Expressway, KESAS and Kuala Lumpur–Seremban Expressway including SUKE elevated on top.

 The zeroth kilometre of the Kuala Lumpur Middle Ring Road 2 is located at Sri Damansara Interchange.
 At the first kilometre, it is connected to the Federal Route 54, Damansara–Puchong Expressway and DUKE Extension Expressway (SDL).
 The Kepong Flyover diverts the MRR2 from the Federal Route 54.

 At Gombak, the MRR2 overlaps again with the Federal Route 2 from Greenwood Interchange to Gombak North Interchange.

 The Kuala Lumpur Middle Ring Road 2, Federal Route 28, ends at Sri Petaling Interchange, where it proceeds as the Shah Alam Expressway.